Zlatoje Martinov

-Zlatoje Martinov (Serbian-Cyrillic: Златоје Мартинов; born 16 December 1953, Pančevo) is a Serbian publicist and writer.
+Zlatoje Martinov (Serbian-Cyrillic: Златоје Мартинов; born 16 December 1953, Pančevo) is a Yugoslav and Serbian publicist and writer.

 Biography

 Martinov studied economics (BS) at the University of Belgrade.
 He was director of the cooperative Res Publica, assistant of Nebojša Popov for several years and last editor-in-chief of the magazine Republika.
 Martinov's reports, reviews and essays have also been published in magazines such as Sveske (Serbian: Notebooks), Krovovi (Serbian: Roofs), Fenster (German: Windows) and some others.
 His critical articles reflected social, political, cultural and historical themes of Serbian society.
 Martinov was the director of the Documentation Center of Germans of Vojvodina (Centar za dokumentaciju o vojvođanskim Nemcima) from 1994 to 2002, and during this time he promoted cultural dialogue between Serbian majority and German minority.
 In 2000 and 2003, he participated as a Serbian representative at the Danube Swabian symposia ARDI in Vienna.

 He is interested in Esperanto culture since several decades, member of the Esperanto PEN center in La Chaux-de-Fonds and editor-in-chief of the Esperanto magazine Literatura Foiro.
 Martinov is member of the Danube Swabian Heimathaus Foundation in Sremski Karlovci.
 The writer belongs to the committee of the Alliance of Anti-fascists of Serbia (Savez antifašista Srbije).
 He lives in Belgrade.